webability-go/xamboo/README.md

 You can copy the example directory and change anything you need.

+Install the master site and install contexts with XModules for any site you need

 You can compile xamboo to an executable with go build xamboo.go
 Copy the xamboo executable where you want to.
 Just call it like in the start.sh
+You need to keep the original code to be able to compile pages and libraries

 ./xamboo --config=/path/to/configFile

+You may attach the xamboo as a OS/service

 TO DO